google/googletest/googletest/docs/advanced.md

 argument.
 The following argument types are used:

 *   UnitTest reflects the state of the entire test program,
-*   Testsuite has information about a test suite, which can contain one or more tests,
+*   TestSuite has information about a test suite, which can contain one or more tests,
 *   TestInfo contains the state of a test, and
 *   TestPartResult represents the result of a test assertion.